Robust Transceiver Design for RIS Enhanced Dual-Functional Radar-Communication with Movable Antenna: Two-layer BCD Algorithm

 Note that the terms independent of $\tilde{\boldsymbol{t}}$ in~\eqref{robust1_surrogate_reformulated1} are omitted.
 Letting $\boldsymbol{b}_p =\mu_p\zeta_0^2 \boldsymbol{W}\boldsymbol{\Lambda}^H\avector{p}{r},c_q = \zeta_0^2\zeta_q^2\avector{q}{r}^H\boldsymbol{\Lambda}\boldsymbol{\Lambda}^H\avector{q}{r},$ and $\boldsymbol{D} = \boldsymbol{W}\boldsymbol{W}^H$, $\bar{\Gamma}_r(\tilde{\boldsymbol{t}})$ can be reformulated as

 Thus, the problem in (\ref{robust_P1}) is recast as

 The problem in (\ref{robust3}) is intractable due to the non-convexity of the objective function in (\ref{robust3_radar}), the constraints in (\ref{robust3_com}), as well as (\ref{robust3_MA1}).
-To deal with these issues, the SCA method can be applied.
+To deal with these issues, the SCA method can be applied\cite{razaviyayn2014successive}.
 We first deal with the non-convexity of the objective function $\bar{\Gamma}_r(\tilde{\boldsymbol{t}})$ in~\eqref{robust3_radar}.
 Specifically, according to the second-order Taylor expansion theorem in~\cite{razaviyayn2014successive}, $\bar{\Gamma}_r(\tilde{\boldsymbol{t}})$ can be lower bounded by a quadratic surrogate concave function, i.e.,

 where $\tilde{\boldsymbol{t}}^{(l)}$ denotes the positions of MAs obtained in the $l$-th iteration, $\nabla \bar{\Gamma}_r(\tilde{\boldsymbol{t}}^{(l)}) \in \mathbb{C}^{2N \times 1}$ is the gradient vector at $\tilde{\boldsymbol{t}}^{(l)}$, and $\delta_0$ is a positive real number satisfying $\delta_0 \boldsymbol{I}_{2N}\succeq \nabla^2\bar{\Gamma} _r(\tilde{\boldsymbol{t}}^{(l)})$ with the Hessian matrix $\nabla^2\bar{\Gamma} _r(\tilde{\boldsymbol{t}}^{(l)}) \in \mathbb{C}^{2N \times 2N}$.
 Please refer to Appendix A for the construction of $\nabla \bar{\Gamma}_r(\tilde{\boldsymbol{t}}^{(l)})$, $\delta_0$, and $\nabla^2\bar{\Gamma} _r(\tilde{\boldsymbol{t}}^{(l)})$.